GT4SD/gt4sd-core/README.md

 pip install git+https://github.com/GT4SD/gt4sd-core
 ```

-**NOTE:** Some dependencies require installation from GitHub, so for a complete setup install them with:
+**NOTE:** As of now (:eyes: on [issue](https://github.com/GT4SD/gt4sd-core/issues/31) for changes), some dependencies require installation from GitHub, so for a complete setup install them with:

 ```sh
 pip install -r vcs_requirements.txt